Disney Eras

 • The Three Caballeros (1944): A live-action and animated musical film about Latin America to follow up Saludos Amigos.
 The film is packaged together in a goodwill message attempt for neighboring Latin America.

-• Make Mine Music (1946): Considered part of the wartime propaganda and training package of films, Make Mine Music is a collection of songs and animation.
+• Make Mine Music (1946): This collection of songs and animation was considered part of the wartime propaganda and training package of films.

 • Fun and Fancy Free (1947): A two-part movie about a circus bear named Bongo and a retelling of Jack and the Beanstalk with Mickey, Donald, and Goofy.